Frequently Asked Questions

 Article 155 of the Constitution stipulates the establishment of the Subordinate Courts and the regulation of their duties and powers by law.
 Such a regulation has been made through the Courts Law No. 9/76, as mentioned above.
 According to the law, the Subordinate Courts operate under the name of District Courts.
 With the exception of the judicial powers granted to the Supreme Court by the Constitution and laws, all other powers are exercised by the Subordinate Courts.
 Any decisions made by these courts can be appealed to the Supreme Court, acting as the Court of Appeal.

-The total number of judges serving in all courts is 31.
-These include the President of the Supreme Court and 7 Supreme Court Judges, 6 District Court Presidents, 10 Senior District Court Judges, and 11 District Court Judges.
-Additionally, there is one member in the Military Court of Appeal.
+The total number of judges serving in all courts is 51.
+These include the President of the Supreme Court and 7 Supreme Court Judges, 6 District Court Presidents, 11 Senior District Court Judges, and 17 District Court Judges.
+Additionally, there are 3 Presidents, 3 Senior District Judges and 3 District Judges serving in the Assize Courts of Nicosia, Famagusta and Kyrenia.
 To become a Supreme Court Judge, at least 15 years of professional experience is required.
 For a District Court President, the required experience is 10 years; for a Senior District Court Judge, it is 8 years; and for a District Court Judge, it is 5 years.

 The Subordinate Courts also have different powers.
 These can be summarised as follows;